 The 1950s was a period of shifting dynamics between England and Australia.
 Ties of Empire were still strong but Australia increasingly saw itself as an independent, modern nation developing its own strategic relationships within the Asia Pacific region.

 The new queen and her husband, Prince Phillip, the Duke of Edinburgh, embarked on a six-month tour of the British Commonwealth in November 1953.
-The tour was planned as an opportunity to thank the Commonwealth for its support during World War II, and to introduce the new Queen to her subjects.
+The tour was planned as an opportunity to thank the Commonwealth for its support during World War Two, and to introduce the new Queen to her subjects.

 When the Queen disembarked SS Gothic at Sydney on 3 February 1954, she was the first reigning British monarch to set foot on Australian soil.